-License classes 1 (accident), 2 (sickness) and 9 (other property damage) were granted in December 2022.
-Subsequently the products Personal Accident, Medical Expenses and Property Insurance have been added to the Insurance Technical Guidelines (FTR).
-None of these products were underwritten in 2022 but will be in scope for new business opportunities in 2023 onwards.
+The business strategy of the Company during 2023 was not materially different to 2022 other than use of the new licence classes 1 (accident), 2 (sickness) and 9 (other property damage).
 The Company remains in a period of business growth and the extension of the license classes will assist the growth of the Company and improve the profitability.